jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

 Let's start with the file `Activity2-Fixed-and-Fly-To-Maps\Fly-to-ONCE.html` in the R-Drive Class_Data folder.
 Open it in a browser.
 Click on the button and watch as we fly from Los Angeles, CA to Austin, TX.

-Now open and examine the `Activity2-Fixed-and-Fly-To-Maps\Fly-to-ONCE.html` in your text editor.
+Now open and examine `Activity2-Fixed-and-Fly-To-Maps\Fly-to-ONCE.html` in your text editor.

 First, notice the usual code for our map:
  - References to the Mapbox CSS and JS are included in the head.